London Summer Arbitration School 2026

 Yarik Kryvoi, ‘Key Concepts of International Arbitration’ in Anna Petrig and Yarik Kryvoi (eds), The Anatomy of International Arbitration (Routledge, draft chapter, forthcoming 2025). mandatory reading before the class.

-Slides: You find the slides of Class 1 here (will be uploaded after the class).
+Slides: You find the slides of Class 1 here.

 - What are the three most significant new insights you have gained about arbitration during this class?